-How to Improve Employee Survey Response Rates
+How to Improve Your Employee Survey Response Rates

-Surveys are an extremely critical tool utilised throughout employee engagement practices to effectively measure, capture and assess the overall health of an organisation.
+Employee surveys are an extremely critical tool utilised throughout employee engagement practices to effectively measure, capture and assess the overall health of an organisation.
 Specifically, data captured may show the current engagement, motivation and overall productivity levels of employees within an organisation.

 Human Resources (HR) departments will often conduct engagement surveys to assess key metrics they want to look into for the organisation or may be utilised to gain quality responses and feedback to new or existing practices within an organisation.
 Likewise, HR finds a critical importance in ensuring that responses are received highly to gain an accurate depiction of the entire organisation’s views for particular key measures.